139 upcoming events with the ball state university tag

 Parking

 Parking is available in the McKinley Parking Garage (entrance on Ashland Avenue) located immediately south of Sursa Hall.
-Parking in this garage is free on weekends and after 7 p.m. on weekdays.
+Metered parking is available on the first floor of the garage until 7 p.m. at which time parking is free.

 Tuesday